bymyselfstudio/Helpfiles/DocFx/How_to_DocFx.md

 Tested with .NET 8.0

-- New project > class library
+- New project > class library (no .NET Framework!
+Has to be .NET 6.0 and higher!)
 - Create classes, methods and summaries
 - Go to NuGet PackageManager and install docfx.console
 - Rightclick solution and build it